ClinGen/stanford-affils/doc/reference.md

 #### `api/affiliation/update/affiliation_id/<int:affiliation_id>/`

 Updates an affiliation by affiliation ID.
 To issue a `PATCH` request to this route, you must have an API key with write access.
-The only required field is the `affiliation_id`.
+The `affiliation_id` must be part of the URL.
-Fields that need to be updated should also be included.
+Fields that need to be updated should be included in the request.

 #### `api/affiliation/update/expert_panel_id/<int:expert_panel_id>/`

 Updates an affiliation by expert panel ID.
 To issue a `PATCH` request to this route, you must have an API key with write access.
-The only required field is the `affiliation_id`.
+The `expert_panel_id` must be part of the URL.
-Fields that need to be updated should also be included.
+Fields that need to be updated should be included in the request.

 #### `api/cdwg_list/`